Bisman-Singh/weather_application/README.md

 **Overview**

 The Weather Application is a simple graphical user interface (GUI) application built using Python's Tkinter library.
 It provides users with weather information for a given city by fetching data from the OpenWeatherMap API.
+It also provides the auto-changing background images according to the weather to enhance the user experience.

 **Features**